gabrielhcg05/Jokenpo-PYTHON/README.md

 EN-US
 This is a pretty simple game that i made, it was my first Python project, i know i have a lot to learn, but i posted it because i thought it was fun to play and i wannt to start my repository from somewhere, thank you for reading this!

+credits: the idea was taken from exercise 45 on the Curso em Vídeo channel (Python Course) from Gustavo Guanabára!